savegame/sailfish-irrlicht/README.md

 This is dirty code, but its works, you can compile all irrlicht examples ( just need set EDT_OGLES2 driver type when creating device).
 Now it compile with QtCreator as Application for sailfish ( or as Application for Linux Desktop, or as Application for OSX by XCode (tested on 8.0 - 9.0)).
-In future, that repository will be deleted, and here i put complete port, but dont now when it done.

 * irrlicht.pro - its project file for Sailfish IDE (QtCreator), if you want compile that for Sailfish, you need add
 ```